nutanix/Cloud-Foundry-CPI-for-Nutanix-AHV/README.md

 This is a BOSH CPI for Nutanix AHV.

-Follow below steps to setup Nutanix cluster, bosh and CF deployment -
+Follow below steps to setup Cloud Foundry environment on Nutanix AHV -

 Step-1: [Prepare Nutanix Cluster for BOSH deployment](docs/init-nutanix-ahv.md)